binayakd/shuru/README.md

-# shuru
+# Shuru
-Startpage in React
+Start page in Vue.